AnujaMSolanki/Cpp_Project/README.md

 py manage.py createsuperuser
 ```
 - After Login, can see Unit of blood of each blood group available, Number Of Donor, Number of blood request, Number of approved request, Total Unit of blood on Dashboard.
-- Can View, Update, Delete Donor.
-- Can View, Update, Delete Patient.
+- Can View, Update, Delete Donor and Patient.
 - Can View Donation Request made by donor and can approve or reject that request based on disease of donor.
 - If Donation Request approved by admin then that unit of blood added to blood stock of that blood group.
 - If Donation Request rejected by admin then 0 unit of blood added to stock.